 When you open the refrigerator to load or take things out and the door remains open for a longer period of time, the compressor will sense the change in the temperature and will start operating the compressor at higher speed which will only recompense the loss of the cool air without wasting electricity on overcooling.

 In summers when both the temperature and the refrigerator load is high the compressor will work with its full speed but in winters when cooling load is much lesser the compressor will work on lower speeds saving the energy consumption.
 Even in the nights when there is little to zero activity the compressor runs slow thereby, always using the right amount of speed and energy to maintain the optimum temperature in the refrigerator.
 These all in return will save up to 20-30% money on your monthly electricity bill.
+Click Here to know how much power is consumed by your refrigerator.

 Other benefits of using Inverter Refrigerator